paulrobertlloyd/paulrobertlloyd-v3/src/_posts/2017-01-18-heres_to_the_doctor.markdown

 ---
 Aged 13, and having recently moved to the West Midlands from Surrey, I was the new kid at school with a funny sounding accent and below average height.
 If adolescence wasn't enough to be getting on with, this confounding and unsettling situation had to be dealt with as well.

 {% include image.html preset="supporting" path="2017/01/dr_james_p_dicks.jpg" class="u-pull-right" alt="James at his wedding in 2009" %} Thankfully, help was at hand.
 Placed in form group 9H, I was sat next to a boy called James Dicks.
 James was already a well-known character in the school, largely thanks to some of his strange ideas.
-For example, convinced that we should have workbooks from previous school years to hand, he carried all his around in a heavily packed bag -- and it weighed a ton!!
+For example, convinced that we should have workbooks from previous school years to hand, he carried all his around in a tightly packed bag -- and it weighed a ton!!

 Yet from day one, James looked out for me.
 Nobody asked him to, he was just that sort of person: selfless, generous, and fair to a fault.